zen-xu/ghostty/docs/sequences/hts.md

 | Text | `ESC H`     |
 | Hex  | `0x18 0x48` |

-Mark the current cursor colum as a tab stop.
+Mark the current cursor column as a tab stop.